← MRI Terms

 Injections and radiofrequency ablation

-A medial branch block is a targeted numbing injection near the small nerves that carry pain from the facet joint.
-It may be used as a diagnostic test.
+A medial branch block is a targeted numbing injection near the small nerves that carry pain from the facet joint, often used as a diagnostic test.
+Radiofrequency ablation (RFA) then uses heat to reduce pain signals from those nerves, and may be considered when diagnostic blocks suggest facet-mediated pain.
+Steroid injections — a steroid is an anti-inflammatory medicine — may be used in selected situations.

 Surgery

-Surgery may be considered if facet hypertrophy is part of a bigger problem, such as:
+Surgery is not typically done for facet arthropathy alone.
+It may be considered when facet hypertrophy is part of a bigger problem, such as:

 • Significant nerve compression